kubernetes-sigs/controller-runtime/designs/component-config.md

 - [x] 02/19/2020: Proposed idea in an issue or [community meeting]
 - [x] 02/24/2020: Proposal submitted to `controller-runtime`
-- [x] 03/02/2020: Updated with default `DefaultControllerConfiguration`
+- [x] 03/02/2020: Updated with default `DefaultControllerManagerConfiguration`
 - [x] 03/04/2020: Updated with embeddable `RuntimeConfig`
-- [x] 03/10/2020: Updated embeddable name to `ControllerConfiguration`
+- [x] 03/10/2020: Updated embeddable name to `ControllerManagerConfiguration`

 <!-- Links -->